ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 You can get the URL of the portal associated to a catalog in the settings of this catalog.

  1. Go to the API Manager screen, in my case, https://manager.159.8.70.38.xip.io.
- 2. Click on Manage, and click on the Integration Catalog tile (created previously and we assume that the Portal was instantiated for this catalog here)
+ 2. Click on Manage and click on the Integration Catalog tile (created previously and we assume that the Portal was instantiated for this catalog here)
  3. Choose the Settings tab, followed by the Portal option.
  4. Click on the Portal URL link to launch the Developer Portal